northwestopendata/lgtc_refdata/proclass_17/README.md

 [ProClass](http://www.proclass.org.uk) is one of the purchasing categories used by local governments, it comprises of a numeric code with 3 levels of text description and a clarification column.
 The directory contains .csv/.meta files and a template sql file to create a PostgreSQL table and import the file.
 An API is available via [GitRows](https://gitrows.com/).

-This is ProClass vC17.1 and is available from https://proclass.org.uk/paid-downloads.html
+This is ProClass vC17.1 and is available from https://proclass.org.uk/paid-downloads.html.
+Downloaded July 2020.

-**This repository is not the Official ProClass Release**, it is included here as part of a larger Refernce Data collection for use with Local Government Open Data, specifically Expenditure Data.
+**This repository is not the Official ProClass Release**, it is included here as part of a larger Reference Data collection for use with Local Government Open Data, specifically Expenditure Data.

 ## Details